jamf/NetSUS/docs/sus.md

 3. Click the **+ Add** button in the upper-right of the table.

 4. Enter the Branch Name in the modal dialog.\
-   Note: You can clone an existing branch, if there is one.
+   **Note**: You can clone an existing branch, if there is one.

 5. Click **Save**.\
-   Note: The branch catalog will not be populated until either an update is enabled or a Sync is performed.
+   **Note**: The branch catalog will not be populated until either an update is enabled or a Sync is performed.

 6. Optionally, you may set the branch as the default, which makes it available at: